FAQ Contact

 • Are they able to interpret HTMA data from a wide range of labs & formats?
 (A qualified practitioner will be able to answer yes)

-• Is their service focused more on passing along automated reports?
-(HTMA test results and automated reports offer people a place to start, but the real value comes from professional interpretation that looks at each person as an individual).
+• Is their service focused more on passing along an automated report?
+(An HTMA chart and an automated report provides a very elementary place to start, but the real value of HTMA comes from professional interpretation that looks at each person as an individual.
+Relying solely on automated reports and computer-generated recommendations has led to much confusion over HTMA and poor outcomes).

-• When reviewing charts, are they considering mineral loss patterns and what factors do they use to assess those patterns?
-(Some practitioners -those without proper training - simply read charts at face value, assuming a high level means "high in the body", or a low level always means low.
+• When reviewing charts, does the practitioner consider mineral loss patterns?
+If so, what factors do they use to assess those patterns?
+(Many practitioners, if not properly trained, will simply read an HTMA chart at face value, assuming a high level means "high in the body", or a low level always means low.
 This is not how HTMA works!)

-• How are they addressing the effect of medications on a person’s mineral chart?
+• How is the practitioner addressing the effect of medications on a person’s mineral chart?

 • How many years of experience do they have specifically working in practice with other copper toxicity patients?